Changissnz/goals/README.md

 Another metric is one that rests on
 comparative analysis, but this metric
-is related to the last concept regarding the observation of repressive and suppressive effects of arguments against a person's individuality.
-However, comparative analysis in this form does not necessarily take arguments against
+is related to the last concept
+regarding the observation of
+repressive and suppressive effects
+of arguments against a person's
+individuality.
+However, comparative
+analysis in this form does not
+necessarily take arguments against
 a person's individuality into account.
 It strives to use relevant information
 in the form of measures deemed
-"socially objective", agreed upon by a consensus of those both informed and representatively credible.
-Measures of a person's appearances, genealogy, and practices have stronger likelihoods of being recognized as socially objective than values placed on their psyche and capabilities.
+"socially objective", agreed upon by
+a consensus of those both informed
+and representatively credible.
+Measures
+of a person's appearances, genealogy,
+and practices have stronger likelihoods
+of being recognized as socially
+objective than values placed on their
+psyche and capabilities.
 Comparative
-analysis takes these measures such as these into account and attempts to draw "distinguishing lines of recogntion" between a person and others.
+analysis takes these measures such
+as these into account and attempts to
-The objectivity wanted through comparative analysis places limits on the metric itself since the conducting of studies cannot go in-depth past a point into a person without mentioning the nature of arguments against the person's individuality that is already discussed in the previous paragraph concerning a different metric.
+draw "distinguishing lines of
+recogntion" between a person and others.
+The objectivity wanted through
+comparative analysis places limits on
+the metric itself since the conducting
+of studies cannot go in-depth past a
+point into a person without mentioning
+the nature of arguments against the
+person's individuality that is already
+discussed in the previous paragraph
+concerning a different metric.

-To call any arbitrary person an individual
+To call any arbitrary person an
-would have a strong likelihood of dispute
+individual would have a strong likelihood
-given the previous two metrics mentioned.
+of dispute given the previous two metrics
-The person may not, based on things such
+mentioned.
+The person may not, based on
-as their personal values and behavior
+things such as their personal values and
-and relations, be an individual.
-But the
+behavior and relations, be an individual.
-person can still be an individualist,
+But the person can still be an
-a believer in the ideal of individualism.
+individualist, a believer in the ideal
-The threshold for a person to be an
+of individualism.
+The threshold for a
+person to be an individualist is, in
-individualist is, in many ways, lower than
+many ways, lower than that to be an
-that to be an individual.
-A person would
+individual.
+A person would simply have
-simply have to carry with them a strong
+to carry with them a strong belief in
-belief in individualism.
-And as for the
+individualism.
+And as for the question
-question of their ability and actualization
+of their ability and actualization in
-in upholding their personal belief in
+upholding their personal belief in
 individualism, it would have to be
 determined under metrics such as those
 two previously mentioned.
+A person that
+may score low in some metrics of
+individualism but still exhibit other
+appearances, behavior, and actions
+that are individualistic.

 --------------------------------------------------------------------------------------------------------------